larastan/larastan/UPGRADE.md

 If your IDE complains about the return type annotation you may also use the PHPStan specific return type `@phpstan-return`

-### `laravel-ide-helper` package and `@mixin`

-If you are using [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) package in your project and have used it to write `@mixin \Eloquent` annotation into your model files, you may want to remove it.
-It can prevent Larastan from analyzing your classes correctly.
-Instead, you can configure `laravel-ide-helper` package to write all the annotations to the `_ide_helper_models.php` file.
-You can read it in their documentation [here](https://github.com/barryvdh/laravel-ide-helper#automatic-phpdocs-for-models), to see how to do it.

 ## Upgrading to 0.5.6

 ### Generic Relations